 Full Description

-During your studies, you will apply your understanding of theory through unique learning techniques and invaluable practical experience.
-You will have the opportunity to:
+During your second year, you will apply your understanding of theory with exciting learning opportunities and practical experience.
+You will have the chance to:

-- Take over The Chefs’ House, our state-of-the-art restaurant and learning facility, where you will manage all aspects of operations including designing and selling tickets, working with industry partners, performing cost analysis and designing the food and beverage menu in partnership with our culinary students.
+- Take over The Chefs’ House, our state-of-the-art restaurant and learning facility, where you will manage all aspects of operations, including designing and selling tickets, working with industry partners, performing cost analysis and designing the food and beverage menu in partnership with our culinary students.

 Your Field Education Options